Islamic State fighter praises attack on Paris satirical magazine

-BEIRUT/DUBAI A fighter of the Islamic State militant group praised Wednesday's attack on a French satirical magazine that killed at least 12 people, telling Reuters the raid was revenge for insults against Islam.
+BEIRUT Jan 7 A fighter of the Islamic State insurgent group praised Wednesday's attack on a French satirical magazine that killed at least 12 people, telling Reuters the raid was revenge for insults against Islam.

 Hooded gunmen stormed the Paris offices of Charlie Hebdo in the worst militant assault on French soil in recent decades.
-The dead included top editors at Charlie Hebdo, a publication renowned for lampooning Islam, as well as two police officers.
+The dead included top editors at Charlie Hebdo as well as two police officers.

 "The lions of Islam have avenged our Prophet," said Abu Mussab, a Syrian who fights with the Islamic State, which has captured broad swathes of Iraqi and Syrian territory.